 What exactly is promming anyway?

 It's short for promenade, and in this case means you don't get a seat.
-You choose whether to head up into the gallery (spectacular views, and you can indeed stroll around a bit), or into the arena (tends to be more cramped, but you can see the performers up close).
+You choose whether to head up into the gallery (spectacular views, and you can indeed stroll around a bit), or into the arena (tends to be more cramped, but you can see the performers up close, and it's quite the atmosphere).
 You can take a picnic in with you but any booze may be confiscated.
 Boo.

 Are the Proms just for adults?

-Children aged 5-18 also get half-priced tickets to all shows.
+Children aged 5-18 also get half-priced tickets to all proms.